munificent/craftinginterpreters/book/types-of-values.md

 designed by a Lovecraftian Elder God to destroy the mind.

-Most dynamically-typed languages that have separate integer and floating point number types consider value of different number types equal if the numeric values are the same, though even that seemingly innocuous convenience can bite the unwary.
+Most dynamically-typed languages that have separate integer and floating point number types consider values of different number types equal if the numeric values are the same (so, say, 1.0 is equal to 1), though even that seemingly innocuous convenience can bite the unwary.

 </aside>